How Much Do Electricians Make?

 Some positions may require a technical degree or vocational training, while others focus more on certifications and on-the-job experience.

 Only proficiency in your traditional work is not enough anymore.
-One of the most important field service technician requirements is software proficiency.
+One of the most important requirements is field task tracking and technician management software proficiency.
 Knowing how to use software like:

 To be more specific– the benefits of being proficient are: